Xornithologist/ctf_writeups/hf_2024/bad_daemon/writeup.md

 ## Challenge 1

-We are presented with an ELF file called `bad_daemon`
+We are presented with an ELF file called `badApp`

 When ran, we see the following licencing screen.